Schnittcher/IPS-Shelly/IPS-ShellySense/README_en.md

 # IPS-ShellySense
    This module enables the integration of the Shelly Sense in IP-Symcon.\
-   The sensor values of the Shelly Sense are transmitted into IP-Symcon.
+   The sensor values of a Shelly Sense are transmitted into IP-Symcon.

    ## Table of Contents
    1. [Configuration](#1-configuration)